-2.2.5) Chat and other services
+2.3.5) Chat and other services

 IRC (Internet Relay Chat) and Chat means discussion between users via Internet.
 Messages can be transmitted in real-time via chat programs.
-Meanwhile, chatters tend to make use of their own "language", which consists of many abbreviations and symbol strings.
+In the meantime, chatters are making use of their own "language", which consists of many abbreviations and symbol strings.